Isaac Herbert Kempner

 Isaac Herbert Kempner (January 14, 1873 – August 1, 1967) was the founder of the Imperial Sugar Corporation and mayor of Galveston, Texas.

 Early years

+Kempner was born in Cincinnati on January 14, 1873 to Harris Kempner and Eliza Kempner.
+Although the newly married Kempners were residing in Galveston, Eliza traveled to Cincinnati in preparation for giving birth, where her family was living and better medical care was available.

 Kempner was born in 1873 in Cincinnati, Ohio.
 His father was a Polish Jewish immigrant and his mother was from the German Jewish Seinsheimer family in Cincinnati.
 Kempner was the eldest of eight surviving children.
 He studied at Washington and Lee University, but left just before graduation when his father died in 1894.
-Kempner returned to his family home in Galveston, Texas to assume control of the family business and care for his mother and seven siblings (who were as young as 2 years old at the time).
+Kempner returned to his family home in Galveston to assume control of the family business and care for his mother and seven siblings (who were as young as 2 years old at the time).

 In 1902, Kempner married Henrietta Blum.
 They had 5 children together: Harris Leon Kempner, Isaac Herbert Kempner Jr., Cecile, Lyda, and Leonora.